Memory Motel: Overview

-The lyrics talk of the fading love brought on by a one-night stand at said motel.
-The song describes the female subject as a strong, independent woman, comparable in many ways to the female subject of "Ruby Tuesday", with Richards repeated refrain:

-She got a mind of her own and she use it well...

 Richards did not play guitar on the track, but contributed co-lead vocals alongside Jagger; Black and Blue has long been known as the album used to find a replacement for lead guitarist Mick Taylor, who left right before work was to begin on it.
 Harvey Mandel plays electric guitar while Wayne Perkins performs acoustic.
 Jagger, Richards, and Billy Preston play acoustic piano, electric piano, and an ARP String Ensemble on the song, respectively.
 Preston also contributes backing vocals along with Ron Wood, who would eventually become the Stones' rhythm guitarist.
 The song was recorded in Munich, Germany at Musicland Studios in March and April 1975.
 Overdubs and re-recordings were performed later in the year.

 A live version appeared on the Stones' 1998 live album No Security, where Dave Matthews took up lead vocals with Jagger and Richards.
-The song has been played on every tour since the 1994 Voodoo Lounge Tour.

 For an episode of the 1990 TV music show Beyond The Groove by Jagger collaborator David A. Stewart, Jagger recorded a version of "Memory Motel" without Richards.

-James Patterson and Peter de Jonge, in their 2002 thriller The Beach House, include a scene set in the Memory Motel and its bar, and refer to the Stones song.
+Personnel

+According to the authors Philippe Margotin and Jean-Michel Guesdon: